01 of 07

 If you find the rotation is too quick, you can simply put the car back in service.
 Is it not frequent enough?
 Add some more shop boxes to the schedule.
 By bringing cars in at different intervals, you set yourself up for a regular and manageable workload when doing routine maintenance.
 The trains will run better, and you'll have more time for fun jobs.

 Hump and Drag Rating

 Even with proper lubrication, some freight cars just roll better than others.
 This can create problems in yards and out on the line.
 This little addition to the waybill helps operators know what they're dealing with.

 Test each car on a dedicated grade.
 Note how far it travels, and assign a number to each distance.
 A car with a "one" rating might travel one to three feet.
 A "two" travels three to five feet, etc.

-If your layout features a working hump yard, this code will help operators plan ahead to control the cars' descents into the class tracks.
+If your layout features a working hump yard, this code will help operators plan to control the cars' descents into the class tracks.
 Even if you don't have such a feature, knowing how much drag cars have can be a help when determining which or how many locomotives to assign to the train.

 Do your friends bring trains over to run on your layout?
-Do you actually interchange cars with another layout between sessions?
+Do you interchange cars with another layout between sessions?
 If you do, noting the cars' owner on the waybill is one more way to keep track.